-To assist a client reach their health and wellness goals, my aim is to understand to the best of my ability what each client is looking for by working with me, and then develop a personalized plan based on this information.
+To assist a client reach their health and wellness goals, our aim is to understand to the best of our ability what each client is looking for by working with us, and then develop a personalized plan based on this information.

 When is a Holistic Health Practitioner NOT recommended?